Frequently Asked Questions about the T.A.L.O.N.S. Program.

-Answer: (Outdoor) Leadership 10 and (Outdoor) leadership 11 are mandatory courses in the TALONS Program.
+Answer: Leadership 10 and Leadership 11 are mandatory courses in the TALONS Program.
 Outdoor Recreation 11 and Outdoor Recreation 12 will be mandatory too as long as the COVID-19 restrictions enable us to full-fill the course requirements.
 The costs for these courses will have to be covered by the parents.
 This is a program of choice and, therefore, we do not receive any district funding other than financial assistance for the additional teaching blocks.

 Approximately $150.00 - $200.00 for the retreat.
 It depends on distance travelled, costs for TTOCs, location and the nature of the physical activities.